cherryrainOuO/STIG-PGD_hybrid_approach/README.md

 **4. Evasion Verification**

-The final Refined Fake Image is confirmed to be effective by forcing the VtDIF Detector to misclassify it as Real.
+The final Refined Fake Image is confirmed to be effective by forcing the ViT, DIF Detector to misclassify it as Real.

 <p align="center">
 <img width="321" height="113" alt="image" src="https://github.com/user-attachments/assets/e8ef8ffd-2251-4780-897b-a43596edf372" />